Updated April 28, 2015

 I know this to be true because I’ve done it myself and I’ve watched countless others do the same.

 At the beginning of 2010 I was not making any significant money online.
-Less than two years later, my husband quit his job and my online income now supports us.
+Less than two years later, my husband quit his job and now what I make online is the bulk of our income.

 Back to top

 There are a few things you need before you start making money blogging.

 If you want to make money blogging, obviously you’ll need a blog.
 If you don’t have one, no worries, simply follow the steps I outlined in How to Start a Blog.

 Once you’re set up, you’ll need to create content.
 You’ll have to write informative posts and articles about your chosen topic.
 This is the time consuming part.
 It’ll be a while before you start seeing an income.
 There is no way around this.
 There are no shortcuts.
 We all have to put in our time.

 Back to top

 When someone learns that blogging supports our family, I’m almost always asked, “How do you make money blogging?”

 Before I started, I had the same question.
 The answer is not so straightforward, but I think an analogy will help.

 Think of musicians